AdobeDocs/certification.en/help/certifications/aem/aem-cs-e-migration.md

 **Take the certification exam**

-Adobe uses two vendors to administer proctored exams: PSI and Examity.
-PSI offers two options for taking exams: test center and remote online, while Examity only offers the remote online option.
+Adobe uses two vendors to administer proctored exams, PSI and Examity.

+* **PSI** offers two options for taking exams, test center and remote online
+* **Examity** only offers the remote online option

 To schedule, reschedule, or cancel your exam, simply click on the vendor of choice, and follow the instructions provided on screen.
 It's that simple!

 Exam number: AD0-E136